ustaxcourt/ef-cms/docs/terraform.md

 ### Manually unlock the state file

-Cancelling a terraform run before it complete often results in a locked state file.
+Cancelling a terraform run before it completes often results in a locked state file.
 First, double-check that no other person or process is currently applying changes — verify that the state file is _wrongfully_ locked, not _intentionally_ locked.

 Then, use `terraform force-unlock` — see the [Terraform documentation](https://www.terraform.io/docs/commands/force-unlock.html).